 What can you use if you don’t have a hammer

-You can’t just pick up and use any rock, though.
-You will need to spend a couple of minutes to make sure that you can hold it comfortably and that it has at least one flat or slightly rounded side.
+Spend a couple of minutes to find the most suitable one and make sure that you can hold it comfortably and that it has at least one flat or slightly rounded side.

 How to use a rock safely